-Produced by Daniel Göz and Anton Hamacher
+Produced by Daniel Göz and Anton Hamacher Post-production: G+K Film

 Film (DVD) review by Henry Giles

-“In the end, our society will be defined not only by what we create but by what we
+“In the end, our society will be defined not only by what we create but by what we refuse to destroy”

 THE STALL OF Gaula – River of Silver & Gold is set with this quote that is as green-tinged as the waters of Norway’s A-list salmon river the Gaula, and from the first shots – not salmon but close-ups of beautiful flora of the Trondelag in summer – you know that this is not just another fishing movie.